Documenting the American South Logo

 What did she say?

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

-She didn't say. [laughter]
+She didn't say.
+[Laughter]

 MARY FREDERICKSON: